jessicarush/python-notes/pyenv.md

 curl https://pyenv.run | bash
 ```

-Note: the most recent instructon in the pyenv docs say  you can just do this:
+Note: the most recent instruction in the pyenv docs say you can just do this:

 ```bash
 brew update